-2019 is rapidly approaching.
-The pressure is on you to formulate and calculate budgets for next year’s incentive and rewards programs.
-Are you covering all of the bases?
+The New Year is rapidly approaching.
+If you are in the IC world, the pressure is on you to formulate and calculate budgets for next year’s incentive and rewards programs.

 BUT, have you considered if your program is leveraging the human dynamics that are at work in your culture?
 Are your programs targeting the right behaviors and tapping into the right human motivational drives?
 These human factors are the keystone to acceptance, performance, and ultimately success.
 Remove that keystone, or design it improperly, and the pillars come crashing down.